- About Neck Lift Surgery Procedure

 Most health insurance plans do not cover neck lift surgery because it is considered an elective cosmetic procedure.
 If price is a concern, please let our office know and we’ll be happy to provide you with information on our flexible financing plans.
 We can work with you to make a neck lift procedure affordable.

-How Do I Book A Consultation for Neck Lift?
+How Do I Book A Consultation for a Neck Lift?

 If you are unhappy with the way your neck and chin look, a neck lift procedure may be right for you.
 Schedule a consultation with Dr. Shahin Javaheri by calling or texting our office at 855-923-3800.
 You can also fill out a request for a consultation online and we’ll get back to you shortly to schedule an appointment.

 Our consultations are always friendly with no obligation to continue.
 This is simply a time for you to meet the doctor and discuss your goals for a slimmer, smoother profile that brings you the confidence you deserve.